Haskell Symposium 2017Oxford, United Kingdom, 7–8 September 2017

 [Early and Regular Track] The Haskell Symposium uses a two-track submission process so that some papers can gain early feedback.
 Strong papers submitted to the early track are accepted outright, and the others will be given their reviews and invited to resubmit to the regular track.
 Papers accepted via the early and regular tracks are considered of equal value and will not be distinguished in the proceedings.
 Although all papers may be submitted to the early track, authors of functional pearls and experience reports are particularly encouraged to use this mechanism.
 The success of these papers depends heavily on the way they are presented, and submitting early will give the program committee a chance to provide feedback and help draw out the key ideas.

 [Limits] The length of submissions should not exceed the limits, but there is no requirement that all pages are used.
 For example, a functional pearl may be much shorter than 12 pages.
+The paper limits apply to the whole paper, including references, but excluding an optional appendix.
 Submission should adhere to SIGPLAN's republication policy, as explained on the web.
 The paper submission deadline and length limitations are firm There will be no extensions, and papers violating the length limitations will be summarily rejected.

 [Submissions] Papers should be submitted through easychair at the following URL: https://easychair.org/conferences/?conf=haskell2017